 if you are an event organizer and are trying to work out how much to charge a food truck to park a good way is to check what your local authority is changing food trucks to park on public land.

-This information should be publically available and will give you a benchmark when making a calculation.
+This information should be publicly available and will give you a benchmark when making a calculation.

-Some events organizers will ask food truck traders to donate a percentage of their sales to a charity or good cause.
+Some event organizers will ask food truck traders to donate a percentage of their sales to a charity or good cause.